tmichoel/BINF200-bio-sequences-structures/README.md

 ## Raw data

-To run the scripts and notebooks in this repository you need to download was data and store it in the right location.
+To run the scripts and notebooks in this repository you need to download the following data and store it in the right location.

 ### Long read sequencing data of expressed antigens in Trypanosoma brucei infections